 Marilyn Boyer has taught all fourteen of her children at home, so she has plenty of experience with any age group you can name.
 But her very favorite age to teach is those eager, curious, exciting, challenging munchkins we call preschoolers.
 This, Marilyn says is the time when we lay the foundation for greatness by pouring love and acceptance all over them—instead of treating them like a nuisance.
 Preschoolers aren’t just little interruptions to be kept “occupied” while older siblings study.
 This season in a child’s life is the time to tap into his huge potential by maximizing his natural love for learning and helping him to see that God is preparing him for a lifetime of important service.
 Come and learn from Marilyn how to make your little ones a valuable part of the team!

-If you sometimes feel like homeschooling is drudgery, you can bet your kids feel the same way!
 It's such a temptation to stress over teaching predicate nominatives or the steps of division that we forget to delight in our children and make time to enjoy being with them.
-In this session, Marilyn shares how she and Rick have found this to actually be the key to instilling values that stick and building in them a heart for things of the Lord.
+In this session, Marilyn shares how she has found this to actually be the key to instilling values that stick and building in them a heart for things of the Lord.
 Take the time to give your children the security of knowing they have your heart.
 In so doing you are making it easier for them to freely give their heart back to their Creator, and that is our mission.Catch a vision of how you can reach and hold the heart of your child and build fulfilling family relationships that will be passed on through generations.

 Getting It All Done